simolus3/drift/docs/docs/schema.md

 - `ID` and `Name` should be unique for each row.
 - `Secret Name`, `Age`, and `Height` are optional fields.

-You can easily define a table in Drift using the following syntax:
+You can easily define such a table with the following class:

 {{ load_snippet('superhero_schema','lib/snippets/schema.dart.excerpt.json') }}

-After defining the schema, add the table to the database.
+After defining the schema, add the table to the database class:

 {{ load_snippet('superhero_database','lib/snippets/schema.dart.excerpt.json') }}

-Now, run the code generator:
+and run the code generator:
 ```bash
 dart run build_runner build
 ```

 <h4>Congratulations! 🎉🎉</h4>

-You've successfully defined the schema for your database.
+You've successfully defined added a table to your database.
 You can now use the generated code to interact with your database.

 {{ load_snippet('superhero_query','lib/snippets/schema.dart.excerpt.json') }}